vakulio/node-learning/README.md

 ## Description

-This is a Node.js REST API project.
+This is an educational project for learning Node.js.
+It serves as a REST API.

 ## Installation